The Bud Light commercials on "The Bud Light party", which boast of having the biggest "caucus" in the country.

 And the German version of the initial Charmin bear advert is even more explicit than the American one (then again, they can get by with more shit on German television...).

 In a tie-in with the movie Thor Charmin ran an ad featuring a bear wearing Thor's helmet and carrying his hammer, with the caption "We've Always Been An Asguardian".

 The ads for FX's Nurse Jackie: first one was "Life is full of little pricks", while another was "Holy shift".

-Toyota's current commercial for the Sienna has a woman in her new van, marveling at how relaxing it is to be in it.
-The woman then explains that she escapes the hours in the Sienna by saying that time in the van 'gives her fewer headaches'.
+A Toyota commercial for the Sienna has a woman in her new van, marveling at how relaxing it is to be in it.
+The woman then explains that she escapes the hours in the Sienna by saying that time in the van "gives her fewer headaches."

 One commercial for Fruit by the Foot has one kid claiming to have replaced something vital of another kid's with Fruit by the Foot while pointing at his crotch.
 His skis, what else?

 A commercial for Late Night Liars, which appears to be an even more dysfunctional Greg the Bunny, has one aged starlet puppet (think Miss Piggy on a bender after realizing she was too old to have a career) doing a screentest drunk.
 She falls asleep, and this exchange happens:

 A Jack in the Box commercial features Jack conversing with his mother about whatever product he's now selling, when his father barges in exclaiming "Honey, call the doctor!
 It's been more than four hours," accompanied by a panicked glance downward.